anaconda/pyscript-tutorial/01_python_in_the_browser.md

 - All modern web browsers can run WASM along with JavaScript in their rendering engine.
 - The Python `print` function is to be used for mere logging information in the JavaScript console.
 - PyScript provides a `display` function to add content to the HTML.
+- PyScript supports a `terminal` flag to enable a Python terminal in the browser.
+- Whenever a terminal is enabled, the output of all the `print` functions is redirected in both the JavaScript console, and the Python terminal.